silbermm/silbernagel.dev/content/posts/deploying-elixir-on-ecs-part-1.md

 I love PaaS systems like [Heroku](https://www.heroku.com/) for deploying simple elixir web services.
 It makes the deployment relatively painless, but it limits the power of the BEAM by making it impossible to do distrubuted clusting.
 [Gigalixir](https://www.gigalixir.com/) has sovled that issue and is probably my plaform of choice... given I have the choice.

 At work I am limited to using AWS.
-So for deployment my options seemed limited to EC2 instances or ECS.
-I opted for ECS with Fargate (managed servers instead of having to manage EC2).
-But, it wasn't (at least for me) straight forward to get up and running, inparticularly with clustering.
-Hopefully this guide will help others that are using AWS to run there Elixir services.
+So for deployment my options are usig EC2 instances or ECS.
+I opted for ECS with Fargate.
+It wasn't (at least for me) straight forward to get up and running, and there were few resources specific to elixir, imparticularly connecting nodes.
+Hopefully this guide will help others that are using AWS to run their Elixir services.

-# Part 1 - The Infrastructure
+# The Infrastructure
-The hardest part of all of this is builing the infrastructure correctly, in a reproducable way and in the right order.
-To help with this, we use [Terraform](https://www.terraform.io/).
-Terraform itself can be maddening (the subject of a future post), but it also seeems like a neccesary evil, since the AWS console is so hard to work with.
+In order to help build the infrastructure correctly, in a reproducable way and in the right order, we use [Terraform](https://www.terraform.io/).
+Terraform itself can be maddening (the subject of a future post), but it also seeems like a neccesary evil, since the AWS console can be frustrating to work with and often limits the functionality of services.

-Below you'll see step-by-step how to build the terraform that will build the required infrastructure.
-If you prefer, you can [skip ahead to the final file](#the-final-file)
+Below I've split the terraform into sections and talk through each one, or if you prefer, feel free to  [skip ahead to the final file](#the-final-file).
+Installing and configuring terraform for your AWS account is outside the scope of this article, but [HashiCorp](https://learn.hashicorp.com/collections/terraform/aws-get-started) provides a great introduction.

 ## Initialize Terraform
 To start with, you'll need to tell terraform that you want to use the AWS provider.
 Add this to a file called `main.tf` and run `terraform init`.